sebastianfalcon/Pharmacy-Data/README.md

 # Transitions of Care (ToC) Dashboard
 Background and Overview

-There are 2 pharmacies within the County of San Diego, that provide medications to the San Diego County Psychiatric Hospital and Edgemoor Distinct Part Skilled Nursing Facility.
+The County of San Diego has 2 internal pharmacies.
+Pharmacists fill, and provide medications to patients that are admitted or dischaged from Psychiatric Hospital or Skilled Nursing facility.
+The Electronic Health Record System, Cerner, documents all records of these transactions, however, it does not provide data insights or analytics on their performance.

+I was task to analyze their data,

-These pharmacies conduct transitions of care (ToC) for every patient admission and discharged.
+These pharmacies conduct transitions of care (ToC)

 Data Structure Overview